*** Updated April 2018 ***

 MAUI – The Valley Isle – Maui is the second most visited island with about 2.5 million people per year making their way to Hawaii’s second largest island.
 Maui’s beaches are considered some of the best in Hawaii while the interior is dominated by two volcanoes.
 While Maui has a reputation as the playground of the rich and famous there are numerous option for those that don’t have millions to splash around.

 KAUAI – The Garden Isle – With only 1.2 million visitors per year Kauai is perfect to escape the crowds.
-Blessed with stunning beaches Kauai has a more laid back vibe.
+Blessed with stunning beaches, Kauai has amazing hiking and a more laid back vibe.
 Poiu, Lauai and Kape are all popular places to stay.

 HAWAII – The Big Island – Hawaii is home to the still active volcano Kilauea.
-The Volcano National Park let’s you get up close and personal with Kilauea and you have a good chance of seeing lava.
+The Volcanoes National Park let’s you get up close and personal with Kilauea and you have a good chance of seeing lava.
 Hawaii also has two distinctly different beaches, black sand beach and green sand beach.
-Airport are located at Kona and Hilo.
+Airports are located at Kona and Hilo.

 MOLOKAI – Molokai is perfect for outdoorsy types.
 Molokai is home to the world’s highest sea cliffs and also boasts the world’s longest continuous fringing reefs.
 Molokai retains a traditional Hawaiian feel with many residents preserving the Hawaiian culture.